Get an annual AARP membership for only $12. Limited time offer.

 Speak With a Senior Living Consultant

 Retirement age population as a percentage of the total population was taken from U.S. Census Bureau data.
 The size of the 70+ population in 1940 was estimated, 2% of the population was age 75+ in 1940 and 7% was age 65+.
-The size of the 62+ population in 2000 was also estimated, 13% of the population is age 65+ in 2000 and 17% is age 60+.
+The size of the 62+ population in 2000 was also estimated, 13% of the population was age 65+ in 2000 and 17% was age 60+.
 Now compare this with the actual history of senior living.
 There is some amazing information and research on the history of this industry that is worth checking out.

 Are you a journalist or researcher looking for data or expertise to support your work?